-Notice is hereby given that the forty seventh Annual General Meeting of the Insolvency Practitioners Association ("the Association") will be held at 30 Euston Square, London, NW1 2FB on 27 April 2023 for the following purposes:
+Notice is hereby given that the fiftieth Annual General Meeting of the Insolvency Practitioners Association ("the Association") will be held at 46 New Broad Street, London, EC2M 1JH on 30 May 2024 for the following purposes:

-1. To receive and adopt the Report of the Board and the Financial Statements of the Association for the year ended 31 December 2022.

-2. To receive the result of the ballot for the election of members of the Board.

-3. To re-appoint auditors.

-4. To transact any other business, which may properly be transacted at an Annual General Meeting, including co-option of members to Board.
+- 1. To receive and adopt the Report of the Board and the Financial Statements of the Association for the year ended 31 December 2023. - 2.
+To receive the result of the ballot for the election of members of the Board. - 3.
+To re-appoint auditors. - 4.
+To transact any other business, which may properly be transacted at an Annual General Meeting, including co-option of members to Board.